 - Number of no responses or wrong leads

 - Number of voicemails

 - Calls closed in positive feedback

 - Number of new leads generated via conversations

 Your agents will be more resourceful if they smartly tag the calls with appropriate call dispositions.
-This saves valuable agents time, increases productivity, and relieves them of mundane tasks.
+This saves valuable time, increases productivity, and relieves your agents of mundane tasks.